VakhoKontridze/VCore/Documentations/SwiftUI VIPER Architecture.md

 Responsibilities of the `View` include:

 - Creating and configuring subviews
-- Intefacing with `Presenter` to access reactive data, or to call methods
+- Interfacing with `Presenter` to access reactive data, or to call methods
-- Interfacting with values stored in environment, and passing them off to `Presenter`, such as `NSManagedObjectContext
+- Interfacing with values stored in environment, and passing them off to `Presenter`, such as `NSManagedObjectContext

 Responsibilities of the `View` do not include: